-Students living in Residence are bound by both the Student Code of Conduct and the Residence Community Standards.
+Students living in Residence are bound by both the Student Code of Conduct and the Residence Contract.

-The Residence Community Standards outline specific expectations regarding acceptable behaviour and conduct for those living in Residence, as well as their guests.
+The Residence Contract outlines specific expectations regarding acceptable behaviour and conduct for those living in Residence, as well as their guests.
 Student-athletes living in Residence are further bound by the Athletics & Recreation Non-Academic Misconduct Policy.

 Students participating in recreational athletics programming and/or on an athletic club or team are bound by the Athletics & Recreation Non-Academic Misconduct Policy in addition to the Student Code of Conduct.

 The Policy recognizes that participation in sport and athletics is a privilege for which adherence to the University policies and procedures is a condition of participation.
-Student-athletes living in Residence are further bound by the Residence Community Standards.
+Student-athletes living in Residence are further bound by the Residence Contract.